MaryFili/libraryApp/README.md

-Instructions how to run & test the application Description of main architecture and design decisions Ideas and proposals how to improve the application from a user or technical perspective Next Steps
+Instructions how to run & test the application Description of main architecture and design decisions Ideas and proposals how to improve the application from a user or technical perspective
-Send the challenge to seal@heinekamp.com /upakov@heinekamp.com

-Give us 2-3 days to review your challenge.